 Kitten Season is almost upon us in the UK as well, with some already seeing cute little bundles of fur being born and looked after by their Mums.
-Sadly some of these little darlings won’t have such an easy life and will end up either as a stray/feral or in a shelter where they will either be adopted out, or in worst case scenario, PTS.
+Sadly some of these little darlings won’t have such an easy life and will end up either as a stray/feral or in a shelter where they will either be adopted out or in a worst-case scenario, PTS.
 It’s a grim tale which unfortunately for cats and kittens spans the world over.

-About Helping Pets (North East)
+About Helping Pets (North-East)

 Being located in the UK myself, the number of cat-only shelters available in the area is slim, with most shelters being centered around common domestic pets.
 The most common of which are cats and dogs but do not exclude small furries such as bunnies.
-Looking into local animal charities and rescues I came across Helping Pets (North East).
+Looking into local animal charities and rescues I came across Helping Pets (North-East).
 They are an animal charity that works exclusively with volunteers and foster homes to rehabilitate and rehome the animals that come into their care, some of which will remain with them in permanent foster care.

 They do not discriminate and care for animals that may be stray/feral or surrendered by owners who feel they can no longer provide them with care.
-The whole idea being that every animal deserves a chance at happiness and to find a loving home or safe living environment.
+The whole idea is that every animal deserves a chance at happiness and to find a loving home or safe living environment.

-Helping Pets was founded by Vicki Withers, a trained Veterinary Nurse and a Pet Sitting business owner.
+Helping Pets was founded by Vicki Withers, a trained Veterinary Nurse, and a Pet Sitting business owner.
 She started up Helping Pets when she found that she was regularly being asked to rehome various pets for a variety of reasons and often took them in until a suitable home could be found for them.
-As the number of pets needing this service grew Vicki decided to set up Helping Pets (North East) and sought out volunteers to help take the animals in.
+As the number of pets needing this service grew Vicki decided to set up Helping Pets (North-East) and sought out volunteers to help take the animals in.

 Helping Pets does not just stop at re-homing the animals within their foster care; they are also in partnership with a Veterinary clinic to ensure that the animals are provided with full veterinary care.
-What each animal may need ranges from flea and worm treatment, neutering and micro-chipping to the diagnosis of any illness and palliative care.
-Given the amount of animals taken in this equates to a substantial sum of money to be paid in vet bills each month.
+What each animal may need ranges from flea and worm treatment, neutering, and microchipping to the diagnosis of any illness and palliative care.
+Given the number of animals taken in this equates to a substantial sum of money to be paid in vet bills each month.

 Raising the Funds Needed

 Pets can be costly, there are no two ways about it, and having so many animals dependent upon them is costly.
-Helping Pets (North East) raise funds by attending local events and by generous people sponsoring their permanent fosters pets.
-They sometimes have local businesses and people help by donating prizes for fund raising events such as raffles.
+Helping Pets (North-East) raise funds by attending local events and by generous people sponsoring their permanent fosters pets.
+They sometimes have local businesses and people help by donating prizes for fundraising events such as raffles.

 Patsy would have not survived many more days on the streets.
-Yet Helping Pets (North East) would not give up on her and nursed her back to health even though she was an old lady of undetermined age.
+Yet Helping Pets (North-East) would not give up on her and nursed her back to health even though she was an old lady of undetermined age.
 They kept her in permanent foster care and it was only when she could no longer walk and had developed fluid on her lungs along with heart problems that she was eased into peace.

 Feral Cat Care

-In addition to their domestic work, Helping Pets (North East) also work with the feral colonies that are reported to them, and practice TNR (Trap, Neuter and Release).
-The basic principle is to trap the feral cat in a humane trap by luring it in to the cage with something tasty and smelly (tuna for instance!).
-Once caught, the cat is taken to a veterinary clinic to be neutered and have its ear tipped.
+In addition to their domestic work, Helping Pets (North-East) also work with the feral colonies that are reported to them, and practice TNR (Trap, Neuter and Release).
+The basic principle is to trap the feral cat in a humane trap by luring it into the cage with something tasty and smelly (tuna for instance!).
+Once caught, the cat is taken to a veterinary clinic to be neutered and have its ear-tipped.
 The ears are tipped to show that they have been neutered if they are ever caught again.

 The feral then needs time to recover from the surgery and any other treatment it may have needed.
 Once recovery is established it is crucial that the feral is returned back to the area he/she was trapped in.
 This is because it is a familiar and safe place and they will have an established hunting ground.
 A feral is never returned to an unsafe place, a new environment is found that will be suitable to their living needs.

-But all this work with feral cats doesn’t solve the problem of the ever expanding cat population; your pet cats also need to be neutered.
-Not only does it help with over breeding, but it is beneficial to their health, and in the case of Tom cats, reduced spraying to mark out their territory and they are also less likely to fight.
+But all this work with feral cats doesn’t solve the problem of the ever-expanding cat population; your pet cats also need to be neutered.
+Not only does it help with over breeding, but it is beneficial to their health, and in the case of Tomcats, reduced spraying to mark out their territory and they are also less likely to fight.

 UK Kitten Rescue Tips

-Then watch and wait to see if that “unthinking mother” comes back, chances are that your arriving scared her off and she is near by hiding and desperate to get back to her brood.
+Then watch and wait to see if that “unthinking mother” comes back, chances are that your arriving scared her off and she is nearby hiding and desperate to get back to her brood.
 If she comes back then get in touch with a shelter, preferably a no-kill one, and report the mother and babies so they will be able to trap them and take them in.

 How You Can Help

-As part of their adoption services, Helping Pets (North East) ask for an adoption fee of £70 for their furry felines and £120 for their canine companions and just a small £35 for their small furries.
-This may seem steep compared to sites such as “gumtree” and other online selling markets, but don’t forget these animals are coming to you having received love, good food and all the appropriate vet care they need!
+As part of their adoption services, Helping Pets (North-East) ask for an adoption fee of £70 for their furry felines and £120 for their canine companions, and just a small £35 for their small furries.
+This may seem steep compared to sites such as “gumtree” and other online selling markets, but don’t forget these animals are coming to you, having received love, good food, and all the appropriate vet care they need!

-By Steph Kirkland
+Written by Steph Kirkland

 Steph Kirkland lives in the UK.
-She’s is a mummy to one rambunctious toddler, a meowmy to one hyper kitty and a TCS member posting as StephieDoodle
+She’s is a mummy to one rambunctious toddler, a meowmy to one hyper kitty, and a TCS member posting as StephieDoodle.